 About Dr. Allie Russell

-Dr. Allie Russell is a nervous system–based chiropractor practicing out of Chicago Chiropractic & Sports Injury Centers in the West Loop of Chicago.
-She graduated from Life University- Georgia in 2022.
-She is passionate about helping people reach their optimal potential by restoring balance in the body and empowering them to live the healthiest, fullest version of themselves.
-With a gentle, personalized approach, Dr. Allie focuses on uncovering the root cause of tension and supporting her patients through every stage of life.
+Dr. Allie Russell is a nervous system–based chiropractor practicing out of Chicago Chiropractic & Sports Injury Centers in the West Loop.
+A 2022 graduate of Life University–Georgia, she’s passionate about helping people unlock their full potential by restoring balance in the body and supporting them through every stage of life.
+Her gentle, personalized approach focuses on finding the root cause of tension and creating lasting change—not just quick fixes.

-When she's not in the office, you’ll probably find her hanging out with her two dogs, binging the latest K-drama, or getting way too competitive in an Xbox shooter game.
-She's also a big fan of beauty, fashion, and Kpop!
-For her, wellness isn’t just about chiropractic—it’s about having fun, feeling good in your skin, and living fully.
+What sets Dr. Allie apart is her mix of professionalism and relatability—she’s serious about chiropractic, but never takes herself too seriously.
+Outside the office, you’ll probably find her hanging with her two dogs, binging the latest K-drama, or getting way too competitive in an Xbox shooter.
+She’s also big into beauty, fashion, and K-pop.
+For her, wellness isn’t about perfection—it’s about living fully, feeling good in your own skin, and having fun along the way.

 Nervous System Focused Chiropractic